Statistical Analysis · Method Selection

 When you ask AI which test to use, the answer is usually vague — 'it depends on the distribution' — without explaining how to actually decide.
 Real medical research needs a recommendation grounded in your specific outcome type, group structure, and sample size.

-Statistical Method Advisor (Lite) turns a real statistics consultation into a fill-in template.
-Describe your data, get a primary recommendation with rationale, alternatives with assumption checks, and a ready-to-adapt Methods sentence — no prompt engineering needed.
+Statistical Method Advisor (Lite) turns a real statistics consultation into a structured AI workflow.
+Describe your data, get a primary recommendation with rationale, alternatives with assumption checks, and a ready-to-adapt Methods sentence — no setup needed.

 Same question, two ways to ask